Kitware/SMQTK/python/smqtk/web/classifier_service/api.rst

     $ curl -X GET localhost:5000/classifier -d label=some_label | \
         base64 -d > /path/to/file.pkl

+Data args:
+    label
+        Label of the requested classifier

+Possible error codes:
+    400
+        No label provided
+    404
+        Label does not refer to a registered classifier

+Returns 200 on success and the pickled and encoded classifier as the response content

 [POST] /classifier
 ^^^^^^^^^^^^^^^^^^
 Upload a **trained** classifier pickled and encoded in standard base64